 In Japan, SMEs with limited HR and tight budgets, have unique hiring challenges, balancing between HQ needs and the local market.
 In addition, for the busy Manager, recruitment is only one of the several duties tackled during the day.
+As we mentioned on a recent FocusCore podcast, it's important to have a system in place.

 Here are some ideas to help impact your hiring.